 The Central Line is less busy than the Western Line but covers longer distances.
-Fast and Slow trains run on this line, with slow train halting at all the stations and fast train halting at specific stations.
+Fast and Slow trains run on this line, with slow trains halting at all the stations and fast trains halting at specific stations.
 Central Line operates 12-Coach and 15-Coach trains.
-The frequency of 15-Coach train is very less.
-The major functioning is during the rush hours of Mumbai Local Train.
+The frequency of the 15-Coach train is very less.
+The major function is during the rush hours of Mumbai Local Train.

 Harbour Line is operated and maintained by Central Railways.
 Only slow trains are functional on this line, meaning all the trains halt at every station.
 Harbour Line operates only 12-Coach trains.
 There are multiple intersections on the Harbour Line.
 Read below to know all of them.

 There are two other Local lines operating in Mumbai:

 The trans-Harbour line runs from Thane in the Central Line to Vashi on the Harbour Line.
 This is a relatively important line for people living and working in the areas on the Thane-Belapur Highway.
 There are many multinational companies located on this route, thus providing public transportation is essential.
 Alongside, Mumbai biggest IT Park, MBP (Millennium Business Park) in Mahape is nearest to Ghansoli Railway station on this line.

 12-Coach trains run on this line and the operations are taken care of by the Central Railways.
 All the trains on the Trans-Harbour line are slow trains i.e., a halt at every station.
 For the overlook of this route, see the map below.